antonbashir/dart/runtime/vm/service/service_extension.md

 }
 ```

-Describes an event related to an HTTP request.
+Describes an event that has occurred while issuing a HTTP request.

 See [HttpProfileRequestData](#httpprofilerequestdata).